nusenu/ansible-relayor/README.md

     - we can use multiple public IPs
     - if you have no public IP we will use a single private IP (and assume NAT)
 - systemd (all Linux-based systems)

+Prometheus Server Requirements (only when using prometheus features of this role)

+- promtool must be installed and in the PATH
+- OS group `prometheus` must exist

 Supported Operating Systems
 ---------------------------